 The Digital Literacy Initiative--supported through generous funding from Richard Witten, a member of the SSRC Visiting Committee--offers training for advanced graduate students affiliated with SSRC fellowship programs in innovative methods and digital tools to better prepare these emerging scholars for the opportunities and challenges afforded by new technology.

 The Humane Metrics Initiative (HuMetricsHSS) examines the role of metrics in evaluating humanities and social science scholarship, rethinking the use of indicators to better recognize the breadth, variety, and impact of academic work.
 HuMetricsHSS is supported through a grant from the Andrew W. Mellon Foundation to project partner Michigan State University.

 Current Digital Culture work was informed by an 18-month investigatory period funded generously by the Carnegie Corporation of New York, which supported a number of research workshops organized within the following categories, each designed to pinpoint pressing issues and possible points of intervention in the changing scholarly landscape.

-Curating Knowledge Under Digital Conditions brings together representatives from the publishing world, scholarly societies, university administration, and archival institutions in order to discuss the principles, standards, and practices that should govern editorial curation.
+Curating Knowledge Under Digital Conditions gathered representatives from the publishing world, scholarly societies, university administration, and archival institutions in order to discuss the principles, standards, and practices that should govern editorial curation and scholarly communication.
 From these meetings emerged questions on democratizing access while maintaining quality, expanding the definition of scholarship to include data curation itself, expanding publishing models and modes, and creating sustainable repositories for the archiving of born-digital sources.

-Transparency, Access, & Reliability examines models for and methodological questions on sharing scholarship to broader publics, increasing access to research, and ensuring confidence in research reliability.
+Transparency, Access, & Reliability examined models for and methodological questions on sharing scholarship to broader publics, increasing access to research, and ensuring confidence in research reliability.